karabanb/ceidg_datasets/README.md

 This repository contains samples of data gathered from [Centralna Ewidencja Dzialalnosci Gospodarczej](https://prod.ceidg.gov.pl/CEIDG/CEIDG.Public.UI/Search.aspx).

+Raw entry in json format looks like this:

 ## Dataset #1.
 Continuity of the Business in next 12 months.